-When people have access to the opportunities provided by living in healthy communities, they can break the barriers to success.
-As a mission-driven nonprofit lender, we work to achieve this vision by creatively delivering needed capital to the projects that support healthy communities, including health and education facilities, healthy food centers, job training programs, mixed-use and affordable housing and economic development.
+When people have access to the opportunities provided by living in healthy communities, they can break through barriers to success.
+As a mission-driven nonprofit lender, we work to achieve this vision by creatively delivering needed capital to the projects that support economic development and healthy communities, including nutritious food programs, job training centers, health and education facilities, and mixed-use and affordable housing.
 We realize the importance of fostering deep connections with communities to understand their needs and work with them to achieve their goals.

 Once you’ve downloaded and completed these forms, please send to Cassandra Archbold, Senior Vice President, Lending at Cinnaire.